LearnersGuild/partners/Hiring Documents/Clef Offer Letter.md

 Learners Guild is an "at-will" employer, which means that both you and Learners Guild have the right to stop working together at any time, with or without advance notice, and for any reason (or for no reason).
 We also reserve the right to modify the terms and conditions of employment including your position, pay, and benefits offered depending on the growth and needs of the company.

-Our [Employee Guide](https://github.com/LearnersGuild/guide) goes over the general policies and practices for working at Learners Guild.
+Our [Partner Guide](https://github.com/LearnersGuild/guide) goes over the general policies and practices for working at Learners Guild.
 This letter is specific to you and it supersedes the guide if they conflict -- otherwise, the guide is the authority on working at Learners Guild.

 But this letter doesn’t mean anything unless you sign it!
-And before this takes legal effect, you’ll need to fill out our [Proprietary Information and Inventions Agreement](https://github.com/LearnersGuild/guide/blob/master/Hiring%20Documents/Employee%20Proprietary%20Information%20and%20Inventions%20Assignment%20Agreement%20(NDA).doc.md) and establish your identity and authorization to work in the country.
+And before this takes legal effect, you’ll need to fill out our [Proprietary Information and Inventions Agreement](https://github.com/LearnersGuild/guide/blob/master/Hiring%20Documents/Partner%20Proprietary%20Information%20and%20Inventions%20Assignment%20Agreement%20(NDA).doc.md) and establish your identity and authorization to work in the country.

 It has been great getting to know you through the interview process.
 The whole Learners Guild team is convinced that you’re the right person for this job, and we can’t wait to work with you!
 ```